dragonza/gatsby-blog/src/pages/blog/http-methods/index.md

 In other words, `POST` is used to create/update a resource if you do not know the exact specified URI of where the new resource should locate.
 For example, if you want to create a user, you may send a POST request to `/users/register` and the server will create user object based on the data in the request body.
-Since you don't know the exact URL to call for creating a user, so POST is used in this case Remember, POST requests are non-idempotent, so making a POST request twice on the same URI would create two resources.
+That is because you don't know the exact URL to call for creating a user.
+Remember, POST requests are non-idempotent, so making a POST request twice on the same URI would create two resources.

-In the other hand, `PUT` should be used to create/update to a resource to a particular URI that is known by client.
+On the other hand, `PUT` should be used to create/update to a resource to a particular URI that is known by client.
 For example, PUT request to `/users/1/blog/2/comments/2` to modify a user's comment with id 2 on a blog post (assumed that 2 is the id in that URI).